 Trevor J Pinch

-Goldwin Smith Professor of Science & Technology Studies
+Distinguished Professor of Arts and Sciences in Science & Technology Studies

 Professor Trevor Pinch's main research centers on three areas: (1) the sociology of technology and how users engage with technology, (2) sound studies and music and in particular the development of musical instruments and sound objects, (3) markets and the economy with specific attention to the study of selling and persuasion.